Let The Bible Speak

 The New American Standard Version translates it this way..
 “And He is the radiance of His glory, and the exact representation of His NATURE..”
 That’s a better translation, but it still doesn’t perfectly grasp meaning of the original Greek word.

 Jesus Is The Demonstration Of God

-I think we can get a much deeper appreciation of what God is saying here, if we delve a little deeper into the exact meaning of the word which the KJ translates “person”, but is better translated “nature”.
+I think we can get a much deeper appreciation of what God is saying here, if we delve a little deeper into the exact meaning of the word which the KJ translates “person”, but which is better translated “nature”.

 The original word is “hupostasis”, pronounced hoop-os’-tas-is.
 The meaning is.. “the assurance, the substance, and the reality”.
 It literally means.. “the underlying assurance and confidence and substance of something.
 Giving reality to something.
 A guaranteeing of something”.

 So, right off the bat, you can see that translating the word as “person” is totally inaccurate, and using the word “nature” is only somewhat reflective of the true meaning.
 You could say, that the “nature” of something is the “substance” of that thing.
 But what the verse is really saying, is that the Son of God, is the very underlying assurance, of the reality of God Himself!
 Jesus is the assurance of the very existence of God!

-Jesus was, the demonstration of God!
+Jesus in the flesh, was the demonstration of God!